xtrnglc/01000396/PS7/Resources/Readme.txt

 	RESIZE THE FORM BY DRAGGING THE RIGHT BORDER TO THE RIGHT (MAKING IT BIGGER) GAME WILL NOT START OTHERWISE???

+	Currently unfinished :(

 	Shout out to Sahana, thanks for helping through the struggle

+TO DO LIST:
+-PROPERLY IMPLEMENT SPLIT
+-FIX RESIZE BUG
+-FIX EXCEPTION WHEN TRYING TO CONNECT TO NO SERVER -IMPLEMENT VIEWPORT
+-IMPLEMENT ENDGAME SCREEN

+KNOWN PROBLEMS:
+-FORM DOES NOT REGISTER KEYPRESS EVENT
+-LAGS WHEN SPACE BAR IS PRESSED, SOMETIMES NEW CUBES ARE CREATED

 11/11/2015